- SEA LIFE, Otters

 Meet Branston and Badger

-Our playful and cheeky Asian Short-Clawed Otters; Branston and Badger are brother and sister.
-Branston is the dominant of the group and keeps her brother in check!
+Our playful and cheeky Asian Short-Clawed Otters are called Branston and Badger!
+Branston is the dominant female of the group and keeps Badger, the male, in check!

 Watch as they dip and dive in their river, wash themselves with pebbles, and play in the long grass.